 If only an apple a day kept the doctor away.
 Dealing with any type of medical issue, big or small, can add stress and discomfort to a patient’s life.
 Even worse though is when a patient can’t understand their discharge information, which is a vital part of physician-patient communication.
-When a patient has a poor understanding of their discharge instructions, they may be negatively affected after leaving the hospital.
-This information is imperative for properly managing their diagnosis, medications, and follow-up appointments.
+Patients who have a poor understanding of their discharge instructions may be negatively affected after leaving the hospital.
+This information is imperative for adequately managing their diagnosis, medications, and follow-up appointments.
 Oftentimes, non-English speaking patients (or those without high literacy levels) are the ones who struggle with understanding discharge information.
 The proper translation of discharge information can help provide patients with the best possible level of care.

 The Dangers of Misunderstood Discharge Information

 When a patient can’t understand their discharge information, confusion and less than desired medical results can ensue.
 Even worse, this lack of understanding can lead to death.
 In 2015, a patient in Houston, Texas, was discharged from a hospital and experienced a stroke.
 According to the lawsuit against the hospital, the stroke was caused because the hospital did not translate the patient’s discharge instructions into a language that the patient’s caretaker could read.
 Not only did this lack of proper communication harm the patient, but if the hospital loses the lawsuit, they can expect to pay more than $200,000.
 One way or the other, both parties have been harmed.
 Because of Section 1557 of the Affordable Care Act (ACA), healthcare providers are forbidden from discriminating against patients because of their “national origin.”
 Which means healthcare providers generally have to provide proper translation for patients with Limited English Proficiency (LEP).